Welcome to LEADPrep

 Danyella Nightingale

-Danyella first joined the LEADPrep team as the Remote Coach, assisting students who needed to learn from home, and is eager to step into the Registrar role.
+Danyella first joined the LEADPrep team as the Remote Coach, assisting students who needed to learn from home, and has since become registrar and organizes our Friday expeditions and more!
 In 2015, she landed in Seattle after a month-long road trip from her home state, Florida, and has put down roots here ever since.
 In her free time, she enjoys gardening, going to concerts, and camping.

 Get in Touch